Top Things to do in Savannah, GA

 Colonial Park Cemetery is known as one of the most haunted places in Savannah.
 It is located right in the heart of the Savannah Historic District.
-If you decide to go on a Ghost tour in Savannah, you would likely head here.
+If you decide to go on any Ghost tours in Savannah, you would likely head here.

 If you enjoy history, a more off-the-beaten-path cemetery that you should consider is Laurel Grove Cemetery.
 After Colonial Park Cemetery reached its capacity, it moved to Laurel Grove.
 This cemetery is broken down into north and south.
 This is because they segregated the cemetery.

 Eat Your Way Through Savannah

 They have an excellent array of dining options to choose from, including their famous southern comfort food.
 Some of the top places to eat in Savannah include:

 - The Olde Pink House is one of the most famous places to eat in Savannah and is a historic mansion.
 Menu

 - Leopold’s Ice Cream is known to have the best Ice Cream in all of Savannah, GA.

 - Mrs. Wilkes Dining Room; a 1943 family-owned southern diner – there is always a line.

 - Husk serves classic Southern cuisine.
 Menu

 - Fox and Fig, a plant-based vegan cafe.
 Menu

 See the Cathedral Basilica of Saint John the Baptist